eliasu/stegreif_25/content/collections/reihen/en/freesolo.md

                 content:
                   -
                     type: text
-                    text: 'The #freesolo project includes three ' -
+                    text: 'The freesolo project includes three ' -
                     type: text
                     marks:
                       -
-                        type: bts_span
+                        type: btsSpan
                         attrs:
                           class: text-skin-primary
-                    text: '#improcerti'
+                    text: improcerti
                   -
                     type: text
                     text: ' in which Stegreif presents the current state of its artistic research on various improvisational styles in different epochs of human coexistence.
-The three concert programs with live performances at the Exploratorium Berlin form a continuous and studio-like insight into the creation of the grand final premiere of #freesolo, which combines the artistic results of the project and processes them into an independent work. '
+The three concert programs with live performances at the Exploratorium Berlin form a continuous and studio-like insight into the creation of the grand final premiere of freesolo, which combines the artistic results of the project and processes them into an independent work. '
               -
                 type: set
                 attrs: